 Well, I’ve always said that to understand a culture you must live in the country.
 But if you’re just traveling here are a couple of very cool places to visit.

-The Rose Garden of Palermo (Rosedal) is a spectacular place to walk to and enter a world that seems it stopped in a time of long walks at the park, dresses and parasols.
+The Rose Garden of Palermo (Rosedal) is a spectacular place to walk to and enter a world that seems it stopped in a time of long walks at the park, dresses, and parasols.
 It has a large area where there are nearly 20,000 roses, hence its name.
-Also the Andalusian patio, donated by the city of Seville in 1929, consisting of pergola, gazebo and a fountain of tiles.
+Also, the Andalusian patio, donated by the city of Seville in 1929, consisting of a pergola, gazebo and a fountain of tiles.
 There are many sculptures, including 26 busts of poets and writers who are in the “garden of the poets”.
-But for me the most beautiful thing was to sit with a book to read in front of the lake with its Greek style bridge and the ducklings swimming.
+But for me, the most beautiful thing was to sit with a book to read in front of the lake with its Greek-style bridge and the ducklings swimming.

 Another place where I found it quite pleasant to go with my sister or just meet with my girls to have the afternoon tea (merienda).
 The Floralis Generica, better known as “La Flor de Buenos Aires” (The Flower of Buenos Aires).
 Donated to the city by Argentine architect Eduardo Catalano.
 It is located in the Plaza of the United Nations on the Avenida Figueroa Alcorta, practically next to the faculty of law of the UBA University.
 The flower has an electrical system that automatically opens and closes the petals depending on the time of the day.
 During the night the flower closes emanating from inside a red glow and it opens in the morning the next day.
 This is the same mechanism that closes the flower if there are strong winds.

 After sundown, it is a great idea to eat the very famous pizza’s made in stone ovens.
 Wherever you choose it will be yummy and they often come from family recipes passed down from generations.
 Whichever you choose being Caprese, peppers (morrones) or fugazzeta (with onions) you won’t regret it.